How to Remove Dog Hair from Clothes: The Ultimate Guide That Works

 3. Use Rubber Gloves

-4. Try a Dryer Sheet
+4. Run Clothes with a Dryer Sheet

-5. Wash Clothes with Vinegar
+5. Wash with a Little Vinegar

 6. Dry with a Laundry Booster

-7. Use a Clothes Brush After Drying
+7. Finish with a Clothes Brush

 How to Remove Dog Hair from Sensitive Fabrics